oluwaseyiolukoya/propertyhub_v1/docs/DIGITALOCEAN_DEPLOYMENT_GUIDE.md

 -- Connect to your database using the connection string -- Then run these commands:

-CREATE DATABASE propertyhub;
+CREATE DATABASE contrezz;
-CREATE USER propertyhub_user WITH ENCRYPTED PASSWORD 'your-secure-password';
+CREATE USER contrezz_user WITH ENCRYPTED PASSWORD 'your-secure-password';
-GRANT ALL PRIVILEGES ON DATABASE propertyhub TO propertyhub_user;
+GRANT ALL PRIVILEGES ON DATABASE contrezz TO contrezz_user;
 ```

 ---